Our residency program includes educational and research opportunities that provide a balanced educational experience.

 Rules, Procedures & FAQs

 Simulations provide residents with experience that supplements clinical care.
-The Department of Orthopaedic Surgery uses a number of simulations to effectively train residents, these include:
+The Department of Orthopedic Surgery uses a number of simulations to effectively train residents, these include:

 TRIA Anatomy Lab-PGY-2 Residents participate in eight gross anatomy dissection labs at TRIA under chief resident and faculty guidance.